 - 1. Manual The user defines end of run and shuts off instrument manually. - 2.
 Timed Instrument shuts off automatically at a preset time during analysis (e.g., 10 minutes). - 3.
 Auto The instrument automatically shuts off based on weight loss per unit time.
 For the built-in automatic shutoff criteria, the end of a measurement is reached when the overall change in weight observed is less than 1 milligram per period of time.
-The available preprogrammed choices are: - A30 = < 1 mg. weight loss in 30 seconds (quick-drying samples/fast measurements) - A60 = < 1 mg. weight loss in 60 seconds (most sample types) - A90 = < 1 mg. weight loss in 90 seconds (slow-drying samples) - 4.
-AFREE Auto-free switch-off; allows the user to define shut-off criteria according to weight loss per unit time.
+The available preprogrammed choices are:

+A30 = < 1 mg. weight loss in 30 seconds (quick-drying samples/fast measurements)

+A60 = < 1 mg. weight loss in 60 seconds (most sample types)

+A90 = < 1 mg. weight loss in 90 seconds (slow-drying samples)

+4. AFREE - Auto-free switch-off; allows the user to define shut-off criteria according to weight loss per unit time or weight loss percentage per unit time.